Athelstan Popkess: Controversies

 Popkess's time as chief constable of Nottingham City Police was not without controversies, above his initial appointment.

 In 1935 and 1936 Popkess hosted a boxing team from Stuttgart Police in Nottingham, and also took the Nottingham City Police boxing team on a reciprocal trip there.
 During his time in Stuttgart in 1936 he was photographed performing a Nazi salute while addressing the crowd prior to a boxing match, as were the members of boxing team.
 He and the team were also pictured posing with uniformed Nazi officials.
 When the German team came to Nottingham they were pictured performing a Nazi salute at the statue of Capt Albert Ball VC in the grounds of Nottingham Castle.
 The German team stayed at the County Hotel in Nottingham City Centre, which flew the Swastika flag adjacent to the Union Flag in honour of their guests.
 This is possibly the only time the Nazi flag was flown alongside the Union Flag on the UK mainland.

 Nottingham was also subject to riots in 1958 which were alleged to have started as a result of a black man being seen on a date with a white woman.
 Popkess was almost alone in denying that the incident was racially motivated, with his reasoning being that "The coloured people [sic] behaved in an exemplary way by keeping out of the way.
 Indeed they were an example to some of the rougher elements".
 He was widely criticised for this view that a riot could only be racially motivated if people from different ethnicities were involved.

+Whilst not necessarily being racist, just somewhat naive to the complexities of multi-ethnic inner-city society, Popkess was definitively homophobic.
+As the Association of Chief Police Officers lead for Vice, Popkess wrote an article for The Practitioner in 1954 writing: "Homosexuality is beginning to eat into the very vitals like a cancer.
+The public would be horrified if the knew its extent, and it is on the increase".

 On 23 February 1956 Popkess's second wife Dorothy took her own life at their home in Nottingham's prestigious Park Estate.
 Following this Popkess is believed to have suffered from severe depression that may have clouded his judgement and behaviour in the final years of his tenure.